aspect-build/toolchains_protoc/README.md

 Using Protocol Buffers with Bazel has always been difficult.

+- Compiling protoc from source requires a functional C++ toolchain, which is a burden for projects that have no C++ code.
+  Also, Bazel does not ship with a hermetic toolchain, so you may have a handful of developers whose Bazel build is broken.
 - Nearly every Bazel user has waited for `protoc` to compile from sources many, MANY times.
   This universally slows down builds, especially due to issues like https://github.com/bazelbuild/bazel/issues/7095 where it is observed to be easily cache-busted.
 - The versioning of the protobuf module on Bazel Central Registry has fallen behind and contains many patches.